-An e-learning tool on IHL, legal aspects of PSO and human rights is available online on the Partnership Peace Consortium, Advanced Learning Management Services (PfPC for LMS. see https://pfpcadl.act.nato.int, 'FDFA-DDPS IHL Course').
-Switzerland offers a variety of courses on LOAC to NATO and EAPC/PfP Partner nations (Course for military medical personnel held by the ICMM, course CENTROC alternating with an IHL content for middle-rank officers in Geneva, workshop on the OSCE Code of Conduct).
+An e-learning tool on IHL, legal aspects of PSO and human rights is available online on the Partnership for Peace Consortium, Advanced Learning Management Services (PfPC LMS, see https://pfpcadl.act.nato.int, 'FDFA-DDPS IHL Course').
+Switzerland offers a variety of courses on LOAC to NATO and EAPC/PfP Partner nations (Course for military medical, medico-legal personnel and chaplains held by the Medical Services of the Armed Forces Staff, task by the ICMM, course CENTROC alternating with an IHL content for middle-rank officers in Geneva, workshop on the OSCE Code of Conduct).
 In all those courses LOAC is an important subject.
-Switzerland also cooperates with the San Remo Institute of International Humanitarian Law (IIHL) by providing financial assistance and teaching staff.
-From time to time, Switzerland also offers support as Host Nation for other IHL activities with third parties (such as, for example, the Senior Workshop on International Rules Governing Military Operations, which is run by the ICRC).
+Switzerland also co-operates with the San Remo Institute of International Humanitarian Law (IIHL) by providing financial assistance and teaching staff.
+From time to time, Switzerland also offers support as Host Nation for other IHL activities with third parties (such as, for example, the Senior Workshop on International Rules Governing Military

+Operations, which is run by the ICRC).
 A training course on IHL and its consequences for Switzerland was put in place by the FDFA in 2013.
 It aims at conveying the basic principles and rules of IHL to its employees and those of other services of the Swiss administration.
 The training course, based on the pragmatic approach of Switzerland's engagement in the field of IHL, combines theoretical and practical aspects through presentations by academic, institutional and governmental experts.

 On 16 October 2013, Switzerland's updated strategy on the protection of civilians in armed conflict received the support of the Federal Council.
 With this strategy, Switzerland wants to achieve greater impact and commitment on behalf of victims of armed conflict.
 This strategy is structured by theme and encompasses all of the activities of the various federal departments and offices, with the aim of identifying possible synergies as part of a whole-of-government approach.
 The strategy is built on the following three axes: 1) Achieve greater compliance with the normative framework; 2) Consolidate actions taken in favour of persons to be protected; 3) Lend support to international peacekeeping missions.
 This strategy is currently under revision.
 In addition to this Strategy, on 14 October 2014, the Swiss Federal Department of Foreign Affairs adopted an Action Plan for the protection of children associated with armed forces or groups in armed conflict for the period of 2014 - 2016.
 With the adoption of this Action Plan Switzerland has set itself the following objectives: 1.
 Strengthening respect for and dissemination of the normative framework on children; 2.
 Strengthening its commitment to promoting the protection of children in the multilateral framework; 3.
 Strengthening the commitment of both Switzerland and its partners in the field.
+The current strategy is being reviewed.

-Switzerland published beginning of 2014 an updated version of its ABC of International Humanitarian Law.
+Switzerland published beginning of 2014 an updated version of its "ABC of International Humanitarian Law".
 This publication is essentially a glossary of terms explaining the key concepts of international humanitarian law.
 It is available both on-line and in brochure form and can therefore be consulted by everyone having an interest in international humanitarian law.
+An update of the "ABC of International Humanitarian Law" is currently being developed.